Darkglass-Electronics/Plugin-Dev-Setup/BUILDING.md

 ### Linux: Direct toolchain bootstrap

-NOTE: This is meant for Linux hosts only.

 See [BUILDING-LINUX.md](BUILDING-LINUX.md) for instructions on how to build when using Linux.

 ### Other OSes: Setup toolchain through docker

-NOTE: This is meant for non-Linux hosts, like macOS or Windows.

 See [BUILDING-DOCKER.md](BUILDING-DOCKER.md) for instructions on how to build when not using Linux, through the use of docker.